Business in Thailand - Practice Area

 1. Can a foreigner own 100% of a company in Thailand?

 Generally, foreign ownership in a Thai company is limited to 49%.
-However, 100% foreign ownership is possible in certain situations, such as through BOI promotion, by obtaining a Foreign Business License for specific activities, or for U.S. citizens under the Treaty of Amity (with some exceptions).
+However, 100% foreign ownership is possible in certain situations, such as through BOI promotion, by obtaining a Foreign Business Certificate for specific activities, or for U.S. citizens under the Treaty of Amity (with some exceptions).
 Certain non-restricted businesses like manufacturing for export may also allow for majority foreign ownership.

 2. What is a Foreign Business License (FBL) and do I need one?